 …we say, “HOW can we afford it??“

-This was the same case with Disneyland.
+That's where the book, Disneyland On Any Budget comes in.
 I believe where there's a will, there's a way.
 Keep in mind, if your family has urgent debt such as credit card debt, overdue bills, or other pressing issues, I recommend doing the responsible thing and putting every dime you have toward those debts until they are paid off.
 Get them off your chest and out of your hair, THEN enjoy Disneyland as a family.
 It may delay the trip by a year (or a few) but again, Disneyland isn't going anywhere, I promise!

 That being said, here are a few creative ways to making it possible to afford Disneyland on whatever budget you have: